 And now the million dollar question “But when you travel solo… Don’t you feel lonely seometimes?
 You don’t get bored?
 And how do you meet people???”
 You need to know one thing : traveling solo doesn’t mean being alone.
 That’s quite the opposite actually.
 It’s much easier to meet people, and you interact with new faces daily.
 But how???
 Options are endless.
 The easiest way is to stay at a hostel.
 You’ll meet dozens of other travelers there (if you’re not into hostels, FYI almost all hostels have single and double rooms, and some of them have an excellent breakfast!
 Otherwise go to the hotel but believe me, you’re missing something!).
 Hostels are a hub of social activity, you just need to get motivated!
 They organize a bar crawl?
 Go, even if you don’t drink.
 You’ll meet people.
 In Bishkek, the hostel was giving Russian classes, and we even prepared our dinner all together one evening.
 Before sleeping, we all know one another!
 Even if there are no activities, just sit in the common area.
 Someone will walk up to you and say hello.
 Other people also travel solo and just want one thing, interact with other people and exchange!
 Locals are also interested by the Western culture and you, and they’ll ask you questions.
 Be curious and take advantage of the situation to question them.
 So many people came up to me and said hello, either in the hostel or outside in the street.
 Sometimes it doesn’t take long to bond with other people!

-Otherwise you can use the website couchsurfing.
+You can use the website couchsurfing.
 It’s not only a place to find free accommodation, they also have events you can attend almost everywhere in the world to meet other travelers or locals.
 You can also try the website meetup to find events in the city you’re visiting.
+Don’t be scared, people around you are nice and most of them are also alone, they’re just looking for people to meet!
 I guess you understand now, you need to get yourself around people, and the first contact will be very easy.
 There’s no guarantee you’ll meet someone to hang out with, but believe me, meeting people is a lot easier than you think.
 There’s another benefit of solo travel.
 If you don’t want to be social and don’t feel like talking to people, you can : closed expression on your face, headphones on your ears, no eye contact with the other ones (that’s what I did in Hong Kong).
 People will leave you alone.
 Since I’m an introvert, sometimes I need some “me” time to recharge my batteries (I realized it in Vang Vieng, Laos, where I was often with other people).
 I’m becoming less sociable and people leave me alone.

 All right, I talked about all the benefits of solo travel, but there are also downsides right?
 I’m very subjective, I love to travel solo, and I don’t find many drawbacks.
 The main challenge, if I may say so, is to learn how to handle everything on your own all the time.
 But since I’m independent, that doesn’t bother me.
 The real problem when you travel solo for a long time, is that you’re far away from your friends and family.
 You cannot create common memories with a friend, and talk later about anecdotes experienced on the road.
 You’re growing alone… Solo travel also brings homesickness.
 It didn’t happen to me, but many people feel it after several months alone on the road.
 Sometimes solo travelers crave real interactions with their closed ones.
 And if you fall sick… You’re alone… Another thing to think about : you cannot split the costs, especially if you take a taxi/tuktuk, but also if you stay at the hotel, if you rent an apartment on airbnb.
 That’s how it is…